simbo1905/thinbus-srp-js/README.md

 }
 ```

 An extra implementation detail is that the JavaScript must be configure with `k`.
 In the SRP protocol `k` is computed from `N` and `g` which is why the Java code does not need it.
 The catch is that Nimbus uses the `java.net.BigInteger` byte array constructor when generating `k`.
-This byte array constructor is not available in JavaScript so the value computed by the Java must be added to the Javascript.
+This byte array constructor is not available in JavaScript so the constant value computed by the Java must be added to the Javascript configuration.
 The `toString()` of the Java class will print each of `N`, `g` and `k` in the correct formats to configure the Javascript.

 ## Creating A Custom Large Safe Prime